sylvaiiin/FTIR-analysis/README.md

-# FTIR-analysis
-R scripts for FTIR analysis.
+# Scripts for FTIR analysis
-This scripts permit selection, analysis and exportation of the FTIR data.

 ## How to get started ?
-### Package installations
-Install the following packages if that is not already done
+Install the **following packages** if that is not already done
 - ggplot2
 - dplyr
 - reshape